facebookresearch/GlassesRoomID/index.md

 > [Thomas Deppisch, Nils Meyer-Kahlen, Sebastia Amengual Gari, "Blind Identification of Binaural Room Impulse Responses from Smart Glasses", arXiv:2403.19217, 2024.](https://arxiv.org/abs/2403.19217)

 ## Listening Experiment
 The proposed method was evaluated in a listening experiment where participants had to answer which of the test samples _was recorded in the same room as the reference_.
-The order of stimuli and trials was randomized, and the stimuli were only refered to as _Reference_, _A_, and _B_.
+The order of stimuli and trials was randomized, and the stimuli were only referred to as _Reference_, _A_, and _B_.
 For more details please see Sec.
 VI in the manuscript.
 Below you find examples of stimuli from a few trials.
 All stimuli of all trials are available at the [GitHub repository](https://github.com/facebookresearch/GlassesRoomID/tree/main/experimentStimuli).

 The following examples compare the reference to an estimate from the same room and to a measurement from a different room.
 <div class="player">